How Much Should I Charge as a UX Freelancer in Germany?

 The number of 200 working days is a good approximation.
 It accounts for public holidays in Germany, 30 vacation days, and around 15 days of absence, e.g., due to sickness.
 However, this also means that you’re fully booked throughout the year and you have little to no idle time between projects.

-You should never go below your lower price limit.
+You should never go below your minimum rate!
 Otherwise, you will not be able to sustainably run a profitable business.
 “Profitable” is even a bit of an exaggeration, since you can hardly cover your costs with this daily rate.
 Use one of the following two methods to calculate a market-typical and more profitable rate so you don’t sell yourself short or cause trouble for other freelancers through wage dumping.

 Method 2: Calculate from (Desired) Income